 When I started this quest, I fully expected to complete all 100 courses by June 11th.
 It was not just an aspiration, it was a committed goal.
 Up until a few weeks ago when my round was regrettably canceled at Shinnecock HIlls, I still fully expected to meet my goal.
 I must admit that as I struggled to find a replacement host even with a lot of hard work by several of you, some doubt begin to creep in.
 I thought back to that first 99 that I got from Dr. Yeh and wondered if I'd receive a 99 in my quest instead of a 100.

 Even in the midst of this doubt, I continued to believe that somehow, someway, it would all come together.
 I continued to forge forward with playing the remaining courses at a horrid pace.
 I refused to let up.
 I learned at any early age when I played football that you don't let your team down.
 You fight to the end.
 You leave it all on the field.
 Honestly, I couldn't give up.
-I did not want to let all of you down that had done some much to help write this incredible story.
+I did not want to let all of you down that had done so much to help write this incredible story.
 I also believed that you would do what you had done up to this point.
 Something incredible.
 And you did!

 Yesterday I got confirmation on a tee time at Pine Valley.
 Today I received confirmation from one of the folks working to get me on at Shinnecock, that we are scheduled to play on Sunday morning.
 I am overcome with emotion.
 Together we are nearing the end of an amazing journey.
 Below is the schedule for the remaining eight courses.
 Thank you again for all you have done to make this journey possible.